MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/localization-api-control.md

 ---
-title: " Localization API component| Microsoft Docs"
+title: "Localization API component| Microsoft Docs"
-description: "This sample showcases how localization is done for code components." ms.author: jdaly
+description: "This sample showcases how localization is done for code components."
 author: noazarur-microsoft
-manager: kvivek
+ms.author: noazarur
 ms.date: 03/30/2022
 ms.reviewer: jdaly
-ms.topic: "article"
+ms.topic: sample
+ms.subservice: pcf
+search.audienceType:
+  - developer
+search.app:
+  - PowerApps
+  - D365CE
+contributors:
+ - JimDaly
 ---

 # Implementing localization API component

 This sample showcases how localization is done for code components.
-In this sample, we use the [Increment component](increment-control.md) to localize the text that is displayed on the increment button based on the user’s selected language.
+In this sample, we use the [Increment component](increment-control.md) to localize the text that is displayed on the increment button based on the user's selected language.

 > [!NOTE]
 > Code component runtime localization is in Public Preview for Custom page and Canvas applications.
 More information: [Blog: Runtime localization support for Code components on Custom pages and Canvas apps](https://powerapps.microsoft.com/en-us/blog/runtime-localization-support-for-code-components-on-custom-pages-and-canvas-apps/).